kanishkdhebana/QueueCTL/README.md

 - **Worker Failures:** If a worker is forcibly killed (kill -9) or the machine hard-reboots while a job is processing, that job will remain stuck in the processing state.
 We implemented a handler to re-queue jobs on SIGTERM, but a hard crash will still orphan the job.
 This would require a separate "reaper" process to find and requeue stale "processing" jobs.

-- **Logging:** Worker logs are sent to /tmp/queuectl_logs/workers.log and are not automatically rotated or size-limited.
+- **Storage Location:** All data, logs, and PIDs are stored in user-space (~/.queuectl, /tmp/queuectl_logs, /tmp/queuectl_pids).
+This is portable but not a production-standard location like /var/log or /var/run.

 ## Testing Instructions

-An automated test script is provided in `tests/run_tests.py` to verify all core functionality.
+An automated test script is provided in tests/run_tests.py to verify all core functionality.
+This script uses typer and rich to provide a clean, readable output.

-Prerequisites:
+**Prerequisites:**
-- Ensure you have installed the project via pip install -e ..
+- Ensure you have installed the project (either via pipx install . or pip install -e .).
-- The script requires the sqlite3 command-line tool (typically pre-installed on Linux/macOS).
+- The test script uses Python's built-in sqlite3 module.

 To run the tests:
 ```